"Learning in Our Neighborhood Community"

 RKA Notes....Things you should know

-* From the library: Attention, all budding authors and illustrators!
-The annual Ezra Jack Keats Bookmaking Competition is now open.
-It is open to students in grades 6 through 12.
+* From the Library: Attention, all budding authors and illustrators!
+The annual Ezra Jack Keats Bookmaking Competition is now open to students in grades 6 through 12.
 The work may be of any genre, and designed to leave the reader laughing, crying, or awestruck!
-It will start with a school-wide competition, with submissions due by 1/17/2017.
+It will start with a school-wide competition, with submissions due by Tues 1/17.
 There will be school prizes, and the first place winner will move on to the citywide competition.
 The winner will be displayed at the Brooklyn Public Library.
 For more information, contact library/media specialist, Ms. Loving at JLoving2@schools.nyc.gov.
 And history enthusiasts!
 Please see Ms. Loving if you are interested in researching historical topics for the upcoming "History Day."
 This year's theme is "Taking a Stand in History."
 There will be a school-wide competition for all grades; students can express themselves in one of a variety of ways including exhibit boards, documentaries, papers, performances, and more.
-Submissions will be due on 2/1/17.
+Submissions are due on Wed 2/1.
 The school winners will movie on to the citywide competition at the Museum of the City of New York, where some will get the chance to compete at state and national levels.
 JLoving2@schools.nyc.gov.

-We hope you enjoy the first RKA Family Newsletter of the 2016-2017 school year!
+We hope you enjoy the second RKA Family Newsletter of the 2016-2017 school year!